Ring’s affordable, easy-to-use line of indoor and outdoor cameras are some of the best the industry has to offer

 But beyond the equipment itself, it’s refreshingly easy to use this camera day to day in conjunction with the Ring app.
 Alerts are sent to our phone instantly, and now, thanks to a fairly recent software upgrade, we can now get “rich notifications,”2 which means we can see instant thumbnails of our camera’s motion within the alert, giving us great insight so we can react appropriately.

-The Ring Floodlight Camera combines 1080p HD resolution security with ultra-strong LED lighting, a sure win-win if you’re looking to add both lighting and cameras to your property.
-Ring’s signature outdoor camera is built right into an adjustable 2-pronged lighting fixture perfect for backyards and big spaces.
+The Ring Floodlight Camera family of products combines 1080p HD resolution security with ultra-strong LED lighting, a sure win-win if you’re looking to add both lighting and cameras to your property.
+Ring’s signature outdoor camera is built right into an adjustable two-pronged lighting fixture perfect for backyards and big spaces.

 In our experience, a floodlight camera is the best way to discover what’s lurking around your property in the dark – especially when creatures of both the human and animal variety start showing up.